UoB-COMSM0110/2024-group-19/README.md

 > System displays: instructions about the game, current score, and leaderboard
 > Users inputs: 'Enter' to resume game, or 'Shift' to quit the game

-*Entered page of level 2*
+*Entered page of wave 2*

->System display next level page
+>System display next wave

 >System needs to reset the different bars